What this app does

 - Open the Color tab in Select's top bar and switch scope to Paint bucket for tricky areas the AI got wrong, like rocks or objects that look like background to it.
 Tolerance uses Oklab perceptual matching so the slider feels consistent across colors, and edges come out anti-aliased instead of jagged.

 - If the Color tool leaves a faint halo, nudge Sens negative to tighten the match.
 If it's missing a few stragglers, nudge Sens positive.
-Sens applies to both 🪣 Paint Bucket and 🌐 Fill Find.
+Sens applies to the 🪣 Paint Bucket and the live color preview.

 - Use the Edge Heal brush to fix jagged or eroded object outlines.

-M Eraser, U Upscale, J Generative Fill) are foundation-only in this build — the buttons exist but model wiring lands in upcoming slices.
-The three local-AI tools require WebGPU (Chrome / Edge / Arc on desktop today; Safari is gated until it ships WebGPU).
-Each tool downloads its model once on first use (50–200 MB) and caches in the browser.
+U Upscale, J Generative Fill) are foundation-only in this build — the buttons exist but model wiring lands in upcoming slices.
+Upscale will require WebGPU (Chrome / Edge / Arc on desktop today).

 - Press